SPLICE: System-transforming, Patient-centered, Longitudinal, Interprofessional, Community-based Education

 - Familiarization with the roles, flow and staffing of an FQHC and ambulatory clinic environments

-Interprofessional educational experiences and clinical rotations are scheduled on days when classes are not in session.
-Clinical rotations and education experiences may be used to meet required clinical hours for the 410 Clinical Skills series (see note about SPLICE during the Covid-19 response).
+Interprofessional educational experiences and workshops are scheduled on days when classes are not in session.
+Education experiences may be used to meet required clinical hours for the 410 Clinical Skills series for P.A. students and as part of the primary care clinical experience for medical students.

 Interested?
 Apply online.